aarong/feedme-spec/README.md

 Parameters:

 - `Operation` (string) is the name of the delta operation to perform.
-Its value may put additional requirements on the feed delta object, including the path.
+Its value may put additional requirements on the feed delta object.

 - `Path` (array) describes the location in the feed data to operate upon.

 #### Paths

-`Path` arrays are used to reference locations in the feed data object.
-Paths are specified according to the following rules:
+A `Path` array refers to a location in the feed data object:

 - `[]` refers to the root of the feed data object.